Strategic Plan

 Opportunities

-• Continue to work with partners to improve our communication channels to provide trusted and correct information
+• Continue to work with partners to improve our communication channels and intelligence

 Our contribution to the Queensland Government’s objectives for the community